Fife mum whose baby died after car crash tells of heartache as ex jailed for three years

-A Fife mum whose baby died following a horrific road crash has said no prison sentence could ever ease her heartbreak after her former boyfriend was jailed for three years.
+A Fife mum whose baby died following a horrific road crash has said no prison sentence could ever ease her heartbreak after a man was jailed for three years.

-Stephen Stennett, 23, had a head on collision with a van on the B9157 near Kirkcaldy, while his partner Shannon Myers was a passenger in his Seat Leon.
+Stephen Stennett, 23, had a head on collision with a van on the B9157 near Kirkcaldy, while heavily pregnant Shannon Myers was a passenger in his Seat Leon.

 Eighteen-year-old Shannon, who was 30 weeks pregnant, had to have an emergency c-section but medics were unable to save her son Luke Myers.